Complaints Handling Improvement Program – at a glance

 - introduced new systems to capture and report on information about complaints, so this information can be used to further strengthen our systems for complaint handling.

 We will continue to develop resources to assist parents, carers and communities to provide feedback or make a complaint about our schools and other services.

 For more information about our complaints handling processes, visit our complaints, compliments and suggestions page.

-- Term 2 2018 – We will be introducing a new system to capture information about consumer complaints.
+- Term 2 2018 – We introduced a new system to capture information about consumer complaints.

-- 2017 and 2018 – We are establishing a specialist team to support these changes.
+- 2017 and 2018 – We established a specialist team to support these changes.

 - 10 October 2017 – Feedback Assist live on our main website.